 Courses can be read in from OCAD, PurplePen or another course setting program.
 Livelox even has support for reading in neatly cut control rings and dashes between the controls, and control figures placed in the right location.

 It is free to record in and upload routes, to view one route at a time, and to upload maps and courses.
 If you want to compare multiple routes at the same time you need to purchase a subscription.
 There are two types of subscriptions: club subscriptions and personal subscriptions.
 Club subscriptions give all club members access to all the routes for all the trainings that the club organizes.
 If you want to see the routes from competitions at the district level and higher you need to have a personal prescription.

 The price for a yearly club subscription is SEK 500 plus SEK 20 for each member that did at least one competitions start under the previous year.
 The price for a personal subscription is SEK 299.
-A subscription covers 1 year from the date of payment and gives access to all activities during that period regardless of the activity date.
+A subscription covers 1 year from the date of payment and gives access to all events during that period regardless of the event date.

 Note!
 During year 2020, we are offering free access to multiple-route comparison in events organised outside Sweden, Norway and Australia.

-For organizers of activities it is free to upload maps and courses.
+For organizers of events it is free to upload maps and courses.